cnnrmnn/pricemaster/README.md

 StubHub has a price watching feature, but it sucks because it only notifies you once per day.
 You'd likely miss any really good deals.

-If I have enough fun writing this, I might write a ticket-sniping bot that circumvents Ticketmaster's API.
+If I have enough fun writing this, I might write a ticket-sniping bot that circumvents the restrictions of Ticketmaster's public API.